How Australian SMEs can make the most of the Amazon Marketplace

 The Amazon search engine is a highly precise tool that customers use to instantly find what they need.
 The more you know about this tool, the more visibility your products will have within Amazon.

 A working knowledge of keyword strategy will be your first weapon.
-Optimise your product listing by including high-ranking keywords and synonys in your title and description bullet points to help the Amazon search engine categorise your products.
+Optimise your product listing by including high-ranking keywords and synonyms in your title and description bullet points to help the Amazon search engine categorise your products.
 Use all the space that Amazon provides for your title and descriptions; do not use short titles.

 Other factors that will affect your SERP performance include customer reviews, your fulfilment method, pricing, sales history, and your star rating.